List of Fast & Furious characters: Tego Leo

-Furious 7
+Supporting characters introduced in Furious 7

 Safar

 Safar is an Emirati mechanic and Ramsey's associate in Abu Dhabi.
-He was given by Ramsey a flash drive containing the God's Eye program, but, not knowing its importance, sold it to a Jordanian prince.
-To make amends, Safar tips Dom and his crew on where the drive is located.
+Ramsey gave him a flash drive containing the God's Eye program, but not knowing its importance, he sold it to a Jordanian prince.
+To make amends, Safar tips Dom and his crew as to where the drive is located.
 Safar is portrayed by Ali Fazal.